 Whether you’re a new or experienced coach, or are just interested, we’re here to support you on your coaching journey.

-Project 500 was launched on International Women’s Day, 8th March 2013, and has gone from strength-to-strength ever since.
+Project 500 was launched on International Women’s Day, 8 March 2013, and has gone from strength-to-strength ever since.
 The initial two-year pilot successfully recruited and retained over 530 female coaches across a variety of sports and saw the most coaches engaged come from Sussex, closely followed by Berkshire.

-sports coach UK have launched Reach (http://reachintocoaching.co.uk/).
+sports coach UK have launched Reach (https://reachintocoaching.co.uk/).
 A national campaign focussing on inspiring more women to get into coaching and once you are coaching supporting you to do so.
 The Reach campaign was inspired by Project 500 which has provided valuable research and insight to help shape it since its launch in March 2013.
-It started here in the South East of England – created and developed by Active Surrey, Active Sussex, Leap (Bucks and Milton Keynes Sports Partnership), Get Berkshire Active, Kent Sport, Oxfordshire Sport & Physical Activity and Sport Hampshire & IOW, supported by sports coach UK.
+It started here in the South East of England – created and developed by Active Surrey, Active Sussex, Leap (Bucks and Milton Keynes Sports Partnership), Get Berkshire Active, Kent Sport, Oxfordshire Sport & Physical Activity and Sport Hampshire & IOW (SHIOW), supported by sports coach UK.

 You can connect with us on social media where you can also join in our weekly discussions all about women in sport:

 Project 500 Twitter: @femalecoaches There is also a weekly discussion Womenswednesday